 This depends on what exactly you need.
 You may need to obtain your teaching and assessing qualifications, which can be done in a variety of ways.
 You may need to pay for centre recognition, registrations and certifications.
 Your insurance costs may increase.
 If you’re delivering accredited courses, you may need to hire an internal quality assurer, if you don’t have one to hand.
 There are resources, candidate packs, preparation and assessing time to consider.
 Not all of it will have to be paid at once, but you may find your business paying out a lot more than you initially bring in.
 You may have learners lined up already, but what happens when they have finished their courses with you?
 Advertising costs money and Facebook now like you to pay to get any decent audience reach.
 You may choose to advertise on Reed, which can be very effective.
 They charge a monthly fee if you’re a sole trader and charge by the lead for everyone else.

 This has just been a brief guide!
 As well as the teaching and assessing courses you may need, we offer a Centre Set Up service to include specific advice and guidance, policy writing, advice on advertising and getting it absolutely right.
 We can also help with resource production and internal quality assurance services.
+We have Centre Set-Up packages available too.
 Contact us for more information!

 Share this post: